TEAMMATES/teammates/docs/ide-usage.md

      * We do not validate HTML, JSP, and XML. `Validation` → uncheck the `Build` option for `HTML Syntax Validator`, `JSP Content Validator`, `JSP Syntax Validator`, and `XML Validator`.
      * Disable JavaScript validation for node_modules folder. `Validation` → click the `...` settings button for `JavaScript Validation` → if `Exclude Group` is not already in the list then click `Add Exclude Group...` → `Exclude Group` → `Add Rule...` → `Folder or file name` → `Next` → `Browse Folder...` → navigate to the `node_modules` folder and confirm → `Finish`.

-	 (Note: Some Eclipse versions might have `Client-side JavaScript` label instead of `JavaScript Validation`.)

 1. `Clean` the project for all changes to take effect.
 Ensure that there are no errors.
 Warnings are generally fine and can be ignored.

    ![setupguide-6.png](images/setupguide-6.png)